isItObservable/Episode1---Kubernetes-Prometheus/README.md

 status:
   loadBalancer: {}
 ```
-Deploy the ingress by making sure to replace the service name of your grafan
+Deploy the ingress by making sure to replace the service name of your Grafana
 ```
 cd ..\grafana
 kubectl apply -f ingress.yaml